Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 ## Native Californians
 - Long-History of Human Occupation in CA
     - Archaeological Evidence: 13,000 years or more
+    - Evidence for multiple immigrations from both sea and land to California
 - Native communities are still in California
+    - 110+ recognized tribes today in CA
     - We can learn from them now about how they treated fire over history
     - 80-100 languages spoken between all tribes
+        - Evidence for multiple immigration waves
     - The concentration of native communities is most dense North of Mexico
 - Packed Landscapes:
     - Many Tribes (Tribelets) or Small Nations
     - 100-1000 people make up polities
     - Mostly small Tribal territories
     - Crowded Landscapes
 - Complex Societies
     - Village Communities have Elaborate Ritual and Political Organizations
+        - Different people would specialize in different areas
     - Food Storage (Granaries)
     - Sophisticated Material Culture: Baskets, Shell Beads, etc.
 - Non-Agrarian People
     - No formal agriculture practices outside SE CA
+    - Sustainer primarily by hunting/gathering (use of wild plants and gatherers)
-    - Adjacent Areas – people grow corn, beans, squash
-    - But California Indians chose not to practice agriculture
+    - Adjacent Areas – neighboring people would grow corn, beans, squash but Indians chose not to practice agriculture
     - Perception about Non-Agrarian people Changed over time
-      1. Viewed as Passive Hunter-Gathers; UC Berkeley Dept of Anthropology founded 1901;
-      2. Early Anthropologists:
-            - Argued for passive foragers, minimal impact to environment
+        - (Falsely) Seen initially as passive foragers that minimal impact to environment
-            - Perception of hunter-gathers as simple and primitive;
-            - Why Indigenous scholars today do not like the term!
 - Indigenous Stewards of Land and Sea
+    - Better way of describing CA Indians (compared to hunter gatherers)
-    - Work as Active Agents to Augment Environmental Productivity and Diversity
+    - Indians worked/work as **Active Agents to Augment Environmental Productivity and Diversity**
 	- **Seascape Stewardship**:  Various ways Native people enhanced the productivity and sustainability of shellfish populations and fisheries
     - **Landscape Stewardship**:
     	- Anthropological Rethinking back to 1940s, picks up steam in 1970s, 1980s that culminates with Anderson 2005 publication
     	- Various Methods Employed in Landscape Management Practices:
         	- Transplanting Water Diversion
         	- Pruning/Coppicing
         	- Weeding/Tillage Sowing/Broadcasting Seeds
+        	- All for the purpose of enhancing productivity of natural plants/animals
       	- **Most Important**: Anthropogenic or Cultural Burning was the key method of stewardship
           	- Long History in California (Channel Islands)?
           	- Mediterranean Climate is Fire Enabler
+              	- Wet cool winters lead to high plant production
+              	- Dry and drought-ful summers provide a dry, extensive fuel base
-          	- Native Californians learned to live with fire
+          	- Native Californians realized that fire was a natural occurrence and learned to live with fire
-          	- Reasoning for Cultural Burnings:
+          	- Reasoning for Cultural Burnings (Landscape scale)
             	1. Fires Control Insects/Pests
             	2. Remove Detritus, clean-up landscape
             	3. Open Pathways
-            	4. Use Fire to Hunt Game and Insects
+            	4. Use Fire to Hunt Game (driving animals into traps/valleys) and Insects
             	5. Produce Straight Stems for cordage, baskets
             	6. Augment Growth/Diversity of Plants and Animals in Territory
+            	7. Increases productivity of nutrient rich plants that animals eat
+                  	- Deer heard sizes are correlated with burnings
             - How Areas Were Burned
                 - Instigate fire regimes with frequent, small, low-intensity surface burns
                     - Seasonality of burning very important to minimize risk of catastrophic fires